GitBubble/convnetjs/Readme.md

 - [convnet.js](http://cs.stanford.edu/people/karpathy/convnetjs/build/convnet.js)
 - [convnet-min.js](http://cs.stanford.edu/people/karpathy/convnetjs/build/convnet-min.js)

-## Compiling the library from src/ to build/
+## Using ant to compile the library from src/ to build/
 If you would like to add features to the library, you will have to change the code in `src/` and then compile the library into the `build/` directory.
 The compilation script simply concatenates files in `src/` and then minifies the result.

 The compilation is done using an ant task: it compiles `build/convnet.js` by concatenating the source files in `src/` and then minifies the result into `build/convnet-min.js`.
 Make sure you have **ant** installed (on Ubuntu you can simply *sudo apt-get install* it), then cd into `compile/` directory and run: